Premium video tutorials

 Expand your management skillset and gain an advantage over your peers with the Agile Scrum methodology.
 Unlike traditional management, the manager’s role in Scrum is an innovative, flexible approach used across many industries including software development, marketing, education and design.

-This online course will give you the tools to best work within the Agile Scrum methodology and help you become the accomplished manager that companies demand.
+This Agile Project Management course online will give you the tools to best work within the Agile Scrum methodology and help you become the accomplished manager that companies demand.

 - 34 lessons.